dlagorealestate/Exploritory-CDC-Data/README.md

 ![image](Images/FlDeathYN.png)

-### After getting the information from Tableau, the group has decided to drop the information for age groups under 65, and also add more features to the dataset.
+* After getting the data visualization from Tableau, the group has decided to drop the data for age groups under 65 since there were almost no deaths to that groups.
+We have also decided to add more features to the dataset.